Develop your research skills within biological and biomedical sciences

 A typical week will include lectures, practical laboratory activities, experimental design, and data analysis in small groups or pairs.

-Areas of study
+Areas of study for 2026

 This module aims to introduce you to the laboratory techniques used in cancer signalling study.

-You will perform drug treatments of two cancer cell lines, which are came from the same patient before and after relapse.
+You will perform drug treatments of two cancer cell lines, which come from the same patient before and after relapse.
 After the drug treatments, you will extract the cellular proteins by performing cell lysis on those cells, and carry out SDS-PAGE gel, western blotting, and protein phosphorylation analyses for cancer signalling proteins (e.g. pERK, ERK and VINC).

 You will also quantify the results and interpret which cells are sensitive to the drug treatment.